UPDATE: Here is the latest hand-wringing on boys and books, this time from Jonathan Emmett.

 Why does violence have ‘strong boy appeal’?
-Well, that depends on which side of the nature/nurture debate you subscribe to.
-But here’s one thing that makes logical sense to me: If we expect that little boys like ‘combat’ (also known as violence and fighting), and put it into picturebooks at every opportunity, little boys are indeed more likely to like combat.
+If we expect that little boys like ‘combat’ (also known as violence and fighting), and shove it into picturebooks at every opportunity, little boys are indeed more likely to like combat.

 both sexes should be equally represented on the judging panel of the Kate Greenaway Medal

-Yes, I agree, but while we’re on the topic of equal representation, I’d like to see as many female characters as male characters in modern picturebooks.
+Yes, I agree, by the way it’s ‘all genders’ you’re after.
+And while we’re on the topic of equal representation, I’d like to see as many female characters as male characters in modern picturebooks.
 I haven’t done a count, but Janet McCabe has, and if you guessed that the ratio is about 2:1 male to female, you’d be right.
 Here’s the full paper.
 I’m all for gender equality, but personally, I think that ratio is more in need of urgent correction.
 On the other hand, if picturebook creators (writers, illustrators and publishers) weren’t consistently being told that there’s a boy problem, we might not see such a gender imbalance.
 There’s an old chestnut doing the rounds that ‘While girls will read anything, boys won’t read about girls.’
 This isn’t actually backed up by evidence.
 This very article provides the counter evidence: Apparently boys aren’t reading even though picturebooks are heavily populated with male characters.
 Meantime, girls get annihilated.
 Not the answer.

 if we want books to appeal to boys as much as girls, shouldn’t the UK’s “most prestigious children’s book awards” reflect male tastes as much as female ones?